franciscozorrilla/metaGEM/index.md

 ![metawrapfigs_final4 001](https://user-images.githubusercontent.com/35606471/116543667-0d0f8f00-a8e6-11eb-835c-bc1fe935f43e.png)

-`metaGEM` integrates an array of existing bioinformatics and metabolic modeling tools using Snakemake, for the purpose of predicting metabolic interactions within bacterial communities of microbiomes.
+`metaGEM` is a Snakemake workflow that integrates an array of existing bioinformatics and metabolic modeling tools, for the purpose of predicting metabolic interactions within bacterial communities of microbiomes.
 From whole metagenome shotgun datasets, metagenome assembled genomes (MAGs) are reconstructed, which are then converted into genome-scale metabolic models (GEMs) for *in silico* simulations.
 Additional outputs include abundance estimates, taxonomic assignment, growth rate estimation, pangenome analysis, and eukaryotic MAG identification.
-The workflow diagram highlights the most important tasks in the core workflow on the left-hand column, whiel the auxiliary or supplementary tools are displayed on the right-hand column.

 ## 🌥️ Try it now

-You can analyze a toy dataset using `metaGEM` by following along the google colab notebook on the cloud.
+You can set up and use `metaGEM` on the cloud by following along the google colab notebook.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1I1S8AoGuJ9Oc2292vqAGTDmZcbnolbuj#scrollTo=awiAaVwSF5Fz)

-## 💡 Installation
+## :bulb: Installation

-You can set up `metaGEM` on your cluster with just one line of code:
+You can set up `metaGEM` on your cluster with just one line of code 😉

 ```
 git clone https://github.com/franciscozorrilla/metaGEM.git && cd metaGEM && rm -r .git && bash env_setup.sh
 ```

-Congratulations, you can now start using `metaGEM`!
+Congratulations, you can now start using `metaGEM`.
 Verify your installation by using the `check` task:

 ```
 bash metaGEM.sh --task check